weilai0807/Fake_New_Detections/README.md

 ## Conclusion
 ### Achievements
 The result of this study has successfully addressed the Research Question (RQ) and Research Objective (RO) outlined in [Introduction](#Introduction).
-The application of 5 feature extraction techniques revealed that BoW-TFIDF stands out as the best method for enhancing the ML algorithms performance.
+The application of 5 feature extraction techniques revealed that **BoW-TFIDF** stands out as the best method for enhancing the ML algorithms performance.
 A comprehensive comparison involving feature extraction techniques and ML algorithms was done to identify the most effective pairing.
 Lastly, evaluation metrics such as accuracy, precision, recall and F1-score are used to measure the performance of ML models.
-Based on the result in Chapter 4, SVM with BoW-TFIDF is the best model that can accurately detect fake news.
+Based on the result in [Result and Discussion](#Results-and-Discussion), SVM with BoW-TFIDF is the best model that can accurately detect fake news.
 It also been deployed on the Streamlit Community Cloud for public accessibility.